2015 Recap: A Happy Year, Indeed!

 This year, Page projects were featured in diverse media outlets that reached a very wide range of people from the rammed-earth walls of the Torcasso Residence in the Wall Street Journal to the passenger terminal expansion at Austin Bergstrom International Airport in Modern Steel Magazine.

 MSNBC’s Morning Joe talk show traveled to Kansas and chose our Shocker Hall project as the site on Wichita State University campus from which to broadcast, which was fun to see.
 Page Principal Andy Baxter was interviewed for in a special issue of Building Design + Construction about sustainable strategies for the mission critical / data center market.

 A Page civic proposal to repurpose 37-plus acres of soon-to-be-abandoned freeway through central Houston was a talking point during the recent mayoral election.
 The Pierce Skypark concept has been favorably compared with other successful urban projects such as the High Line in New York and the Promenade in Paris.

 The Page Brand Team traveled to all the offices in mid-year to present Sharing the Brand: Digital Engagement 101 which taught employees how to quickly and easily share interesting and inspiring stories such as the ones above.
-The Brand Team also launched a fourth Page digital media account, Instagram, which offers stakeholders a more frequent way to see images that inspire us in addition to our annual showcase, Page Observes.
+The Brand Team also launched a fourth Page digital media account, Instagram, which offers stakeholders a way to see images that inspire us.

 And last but not certainly not least for sports fans, the NCAA Division I Houston Cougars had an 11-1 record in the second season of their new stadium and are Chick-fil-A Peach Bowl-bound.
 We can only hope our work in 2016 has equally positive results for users!